Wouter-VDP/nuecc_python/README.md

      * Configurable parameters: `dir_path`.
      * Function: build a `txt` file with the run subrun information for data (beam_on, beam_off, beam_sideband).
    * [ZarkoCaller.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/gpvm/ZarkoCaller.py)
-     * Warning: This is the only script which relies on python 2.x and samweb tools being setup, these dependencies are enforced by `/uboone/app/users/zarko/getDataInfo.py`.
+     * Warning: This is the only script which relies on python 2.x and samweb tools being set up, these dependencies are enforced by `/uboone/app/users/zarko/getDataInfo.py`.
      * Configurable parameters: `dir_path`.
      * Function: creates a `scaling.txt` file with the POT/triggers information for data samples.